 1. Details about your business:

 - The start date of your business.

 - Your Employer Identification Number (EIN).
 If you are an unincorporated business (sole proprietorship) you may use your Social Security Number or Taxpayer Identification Number (TIN).

 - Identification.
 If you don’t have a prior relationship with the lender, you will probably need to give them a driver’s license or passport to verify your identity.

 2. Undergo a credit check.
-Not all financing offers will involve a personal credit check, but many will.
+Not all financing options will involve a personal credit check, but many will.
 Often, a personal credit check is a “soft” pull that doesn’t affect your personal credit score.
 Some lenders will also check business credit score.